Why carry an IDP while driving in Qatar?

 Apart from your driving documents, it would be nice if you can bring binoculars.
 Since the Barzan Towers give you spectacular views of the desert, wouldn’t it be exciting to look for camels in the wild?

-For the driving documents, if you already have an IDP prior to traveling to Qatar (because you also drove in another foreign country), make sure that your IDP is the 1968 version.
-For example, the International Driving License - India is not valid in Qatar because India is only associated with the 1949 Road Safety Convention.
-If there are updates on the International Driver’s License - Qatar, website advisories will also be posted by the International Driver’s Association.
+For Qatar driving documents, if you already have an IDP prior to traveling to Qatar (because you also drove in another foreign country), make sure that your IDP is the 1968 version.
+For example, the International Driving License India is not valid in Qatar because India is only associated with the 1949 Road Safety Convention.
+If there are updates on the International Driver’s License Qatar and other Qatari driving rules and regulations, website advisories will also be posted by the International Drivers Association.

 If you want to ride through the desert, you can make the Inland Sea your destination.
 This vast body of hypersaline water is fed by water from the Persian Gulf through a narrow inlet, and it once served as a hiding place for middle-eastern pirates.